 Access the expense report for the past year to help determine the overhead costs as well as labor and materials.
 Consult your accountant or bookkeeper for help in this area.
 A day’s worth of investment to acquire these significant numbers will give a healthy return on your investment.

 Project Proposal: Pricing of Materials

 Gathering current pricing sheets from all your vendors and resources will be the first step.
-Receiving them in an Excel spreadsheet makes it easier to load into industry system programs with the pricing attached.
+Receiving them in an Excel spreadsheet makes loading them into industry system programs easier with the pricing attached.
 Next, add the retail price to the worksheet.
-Watch these prices carefully and communicate with your vendors on what plants have increased or decreased in price each month and adjust in your programs as necessary.
+Watch these prices carefully, communicate with your vendors on what plants have increased or decreased each month, and adjust your programs as necessary.
 Third, choose the plant material that you will likely use the most and delete the rest.
 (A new plant can always be included later.)
 A virtual assistant can add descriptions of each plant which will help when designing and also give the client a good understanding of what they are buying when included in the project proposal.

 Don’t Forget This!